 The purpose of this form is designed for use by community pharmacy teams to report any patient safety incidents that occur within the pharmacy.

-Submitted forms will be sent to NHS England or the National Reporting and Learning System (NRLS) and therefore should not be submitted to NHS England/NRLS by the pharmacy separately.
 The form also does not count as a formal notification of a dispensing error to the NPA as your indemnity provider; this should be done separately if appropriate.

 Please do not include any personal identifiable information in the incident report including the names of staff, patients, carers or relatives or addresses and NHS numbers.